DaliaArchive/BackEndChallenge_001/README.md

 ### The robots' daycare center

-People are getting more and more used to having robots around on a day to day basis.
+Citizens are getting more and more used to having robots around on a day to day basis.
 They build very strong relationship with them, however robots are also getting old and start to malfunction at one point.
-When this time comes, they are not self-sufficient anymore and you have to choose between "terminating" them or taking care of them until their vital functions stop working forever.
+When this time comes, they are not self-sufficient anymore and you have to choose between "terminating" them or taking care of them until their vital functions stop working indefinitely.

 Taking care of a malfunction robot is a time-consuming task and in our busy society not every person has the time to do so.
 Thats why we are building the _Robot's daycare center_.

-Robot's daycare centers are subsidised by the government and in order to benefit from this program, we need to give government inspectors access to our database of _guests_.
+The robot's daycare centers are subsidised by the government and in order for them to benefit from this program, they need to give government inspectors access to their database of _guests_.

 ### The inspectors API